Most small business owners are confronted by a huge array of responsibilities: sales, customer management, recruitment, admin, cash flow and more.

 You can diarise an hour a month to sit down with your Xero file and review each goal and see what has worked.
 To do this requires a certain amount of self-discipline, particularly when life gets busy.

-Companies can appoint an actual Board of Directors, especially if there are unrelated shareholders.
+You can appoint an actual Board of Directors.
 This can seem daunting for small and medium sized business owners – but is worth considering.
 A fellow director has a great deal of responsibility and it can be good to share the load.

 However you do it, the key thing is to do it regularly, be honest about the results and keep up a process of improvement.
 Once you’ve achieved some change, think of it as the start of more, rather than the end.

 And finally, be smart about what you do with any extra cash in the bank.
-Make a plan about this as well.
+Make a plan for this as well.

 - Pay down debt